WojciechBarczynski/toxicity_prediction/README.md

 GIN excels in identifying non-toxic compounds but struggles with toxic ones, achieving only 29% recall for class 1.
 This highlights the need for better handling of class imbalance.

-The code for GIN can be found in `gin.ipynb` notebook.
+The code for GIN can be found in the  `gin.ipynb` notebook.

 ## GCN+

 The GCN+ model based on a [2025 ICML paper](https://arxiv.org/pdf/2502.09263) attempts to prove that complicated Graph Transformer Networks are overly complicated for many tasks.
 Simple GCN networks with additional functionalities can match and on many occasions outperform more complicated models.
 GCN+ uses these techniques to achieve this performance:
- - Edge Feature Integration - Augments the message passing algoritm with edge features
+ - Edge Feature Integration - Augments the message-passing algorithm with edge features
  - Normalization - Applies the GraphNorm algorithm from [this paper](https://arxiv.org/pdf/2009.03294) to improve generalization
- - Dropout - GCN+ introduces dropout both in the message passing algorithm and the MLP head
+ - Dropout - GCN+ introduces dropout both in the message-passing algorithm and the MLP head
  - Residual Connections - Adds residual connections to fight with vanishing gradients
  - Positional Encoding - Encodes structural roles into node features